isomerpages/moe-changkatpri/_anniversary/SUSTAINATRAIL CHANGKAT SIMEI.md

 description: ""
 ---
 <h3><strong>B. SUSTAINATRAIL@CHANGKAT-SIMEI</strong></h3>
+<p>🌿 Discover SustainaTrail@Changkat-Simei 🌿</p>
+<p>Join us on an inspiring journey towards a greener future with SustainaTrail@Changkat-Simei
+— a community sustainability trail that brings together the efforts of neighbourhood schools and organisations committed to eco-friendly living.</p>
-<p>Changkat Primary School will serve as the launch site of the trail on
+<p>Changkat Primary School will serve as the official launch site of the
-5 July 2025.
-Through showcasing Changkat Primary School’s and the community’s sustainability initiatives, the trail seeks to raise awareness and encourage individuals and groups to take meaningful actions toward building a greener Simei and Singapore.</p>
+trail on 5 July 2025.
+Through showcasing both the school’s and the community’s sustainability initiatives, the trail aims to raise awareness and inspire individuals and groups to take meaningful action in building a greener Simei and Singapore.</p>
+<p>This walking trail offers engaging experiences and practical ideas that
+encourage participants of all ages to make sustainability a part of their daily lives.</p>
+<p>📍 Open to the public | 👥 Limited to 80 participants (first-come-first-served
+basis)</p>
+<p></p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
-<summary><strong>Here's what you get</strong>
+<summary><strong>Participants will receive a:</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Participants will receive a:</p>
 <p>1. complimentary guidebook to accompany their sustainability trail</p>
 <p>2. a hydroponics kit upon completion of the trail</p>
 </div>